jaden/text-calc/README.md

     * Type the up arrow to show the most recent expression.
     * Type the down arrow or Esc to clear the current expression.
     * Type an operator to use the previous answer (e.g. +2 will add 2 to the previous answer).
+    * Use `ans` to refer to the previous answer anywhere in an expression.
     * Type 'c' or hit the Clear button to clear all of the fields.

 ## Credits